BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   because otherwise the probabilities of getting grenade mods, COMs, and relics would be greatly buffed.
 So you'll have to get used to epic chests opening up to find a handful of dollars and some pistol ammo.

+* Keep in mind that areas which are creature-heavy (such as Caustic Caverns) or full of non-gear-using enemies (such as most of the Dragon Keep DLC) will be pretty weak in the loot front, since weapons and shields will generally not be found in those areas.

 Compatibility
 -------------